 The NAC seeks to award visual artists who demonstrate a financial need as well as a commitment to their careers and artistic communities.
 The funding is intended to further a recipient's artistic practice, encourage career sustainability, and expand their artistic exposure in the community.
 Applicants cannot be enrolled in a degree seeking program or utilize grant funds for business purposes.
 Applicants must be 18 years or older.

-A primary purpose of this grant program is to provide artists with access to opportunities that can affect positive change in their lives, and in turn, the field at large.
+A primary purpose of this grant program is to provide artists with access to opportunities that can effect positive change in their lives, and in turn, the field at large.
 As an organization that values cultural diversity, we hope through this new initiative to benefit a population of artists who may be in need of financial assistance.
 We encourage a broad group of artists and a diversity of practices in all areas of visual arts and artistic practice.

 Email any questions to: [email protected].

 Email the following to [email protected] Please include Individual Artist Grant Program in the subject line.

 - Your name, mailing address, email address, website (if applicable), and telephone number